-20.3 Job search entitlement
+21.2 Job search entitlement

-Where an employer has given notice of termination to an employee, an employee must be allowed up to one day's time off without loss of pay for the purpose of seeking other employment.
-The time off is to be taken at times that are convenient to the employee after consultation with the employer.
+(a) Where an employer has given notice of termination to an employee, the employee must be allowed time off without loss of pay of up to one day for the purpose of seeking other employment.

+21.3 The time off under clause 21.2 is to be taken at times that are convenient to the employee after consultation with the employer.